velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/DeleteCapacityPolicySet.md

 > ### Update the Dataverse row after the Fabric call, never before
 >
-> If our row is marked `Deleted` and the Fabric call then fails, the policy set is live with nothing claiming it — the exact orphan [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) exists to find, manufactured by the cleanup flow.
+> If our row is marked `Deleted` and the Fabric call then fails, the policy set is live with nothing claiming it — an orphan manufactured by the cleanup flow, and since the drift scan was discarded there is nothing that will ever report it.
 >
 > This ordering means a partial failure leaves the row saying `Suspended` or `Active` with the item still present, which is **recoverable**: the next run of this flow finds it and tries again.